 Easy Sangria recipe makes the perfect beverage to serve at a gathering on a hot summer night.
-Made with red wine soaked in fruit, this recipe is made even more flavorful and thirst quenching with the addition of sweet tea, lemonade, and Limoncello.
+Made with red wine soaked in fruit, this recipe is made even more flavorful and thirst-quenching with sweet tea, lemonade, and Limoncello.

-Having a summer get together?
-You’re having guests over for a nice outside gathering, and you're not sure what to make for a crowd.
+Are you having a summer get-together?
 Maybe you want to serve an adult drink that is pleasing to everyone without too much fuss.
-And you don’t want to be away from your guests playing bartender all night.
+And you don't want to be away from your guests playing bartender all night.

 Nothing says 'best beverage to drink' on a hot summer night than this easy Sangria recipe made with sweet tea and Limoncello.
-I love red wine, but when it’s really hot outside, a plain glass of red wine is just not that refreshing.
+I love red wine, but a plain glass of red wine is not that refreshing when it's hot outside.
 So I make a pitcher (or two) of Sweet Tea Sangria for everyone.
 Perfect!

 What is Sangria?

 And then there is the American version of Sangria.
-Many stories credit a variety of drinks being introduced to Americans at the Worlds Fair and it seems iced tea and Sangria are no different.
-Iced tea was introduced at the 1904 St. Louis Worlds Fair while sangria was introduced at the 1964 New York Worlds Fair.
+Many stories credit a variety of drinks being introduced to Americans at the Worlds Fair; it seems iced tea, and Sangria are no different.
+Iced tea was introduced at the 1904 St. Louis Worlds Fair, while sangria was introduced at the 1964 New York Worlds Fair.

 So here I’ve combined the two, iced tea and Sangria.
 But instead of the brandy, I’ve added Limoncello.
 I first discovered the Italian lemon liqueur while on a trip to Italy.
 We brought some home and decided to try it in the Sangria.
 Turns out it was awesome!